Girl from Black Mirror 'Archangel' Episode, receiving visual safety implant

 YouTube & The End of History

 YouTube, and sites like Facebook, Twitter and Reddit are the public squares of our time.
-They provide the platform for so much discourse today that exclusion from them proves suffocation-enough to silence.
+They provide the platform for so much discourse today that exclusion from them is suffocation-enough to silence.
 As private companies, unburdened by the forced liberalism of legally protected free speech, their content policies wield great power and dictate so much of what we do and don’t see online.

-I can just tell you categorically that there is no list of words or keywords or terms or anything like that, that is going to go into our classifiers making an a-priori decision about whether a video is monetised or not.
+I can just tell you categorically that there is no list of words or keywords or terms or anything like that, that is going to go into our classifiers making an a priori decision about whether a video is monetised or not.

 And, while we may have made mistakes in the past, the nature of our algorithms is that they continue to learn from those mistakes, continue to get better, and we also have programs in place – and Google is striving to be an industry leader in this area of things like Machine Learning fairness.